- What is composting?

 2. Use a Drop Off Site

-Collect your organic waste in a container, like a 5 gallon bucket, and drop it off at one of the following sites:
+Collect your organic waste in a container, like a 5 gallon bucket, and drop it off at one of the following sites and services:

 - Located at various sites throughout the Milwaukee area.

 - Check with the site host at the community garden near you about dropping off your organic waste.

 - Corner of S 6th St & Waterford Ave in the Garden District